 1. What chemicals were found at the Tarawa Terrace Treatment Plant?

 Tetrachloroethylene (also known as perchloroethylene or “PCE”) was the main contaminant.
 The maximum level detected in drinking water was 215 parts per billion (μg/L) in February 1985.
 The source of contamination was ABC One-Hour Cleaners, an off-base dry cleaning firm.
 The most highly contaminated wells were shut down in February 1985.
 Water modeling that ATSDR conducted for the Tarawa Terrace system is complete.
-Based on the model results, PCE concentration was estimated to have exceeded the current limit of 5 μg/L in drinking water at the Tarawa Terrace water treatment plant for 346 months during November 1957-February 1987.
+Based on the model results, PCE concentration was estimated to have exceeded the current EPA maximum contaminant level of 5 μg/L in drinking water at the Tarawa Terrace water treatment plant for 346 months during November 1957-February 1987.
 Over time, PCE degrades in ground water to trichloroethylene (TCE), trans-1,2-dichloroethylene (DCE) and vinyl chloride.
 Levels of these chemicals in the Tarawa Terrace drinking water system were also estimated.

 Levels of PCE and PCE by-products in the drinking water serving homes in Tarawa Terrace can be viewed in this graph http://www.atsdr.cdc.gov/sites/lejeune/docs/FigureI29.pdf and table http://www.atsdr.cdc.gov/sites/lejeune/docs/AppI5.pdf.

 Benzene was also detected during the sampling of the Tarawa Terrace drinking water system in 1985.
 Benzene was detected at less than 2 ppb (parts per billion) which is much lower than the current U.S. standard of 5 ppb.

 2. What chemicals were found at the Hadnot Point Treatment Plant?